Flynn-ML2019/Detection-of-RNN-backdoor-with-self-attention/README.md

 ------

-Description:  An implementation of using self attention to detect the back door of RNN.The implementation of the backdoor model of text classification refers to the paper《A backdoor attack against LSTM-based text》
+Description:  An implementation of using self attention to detect the backdoor of RNN.The implementation of the backdoor model of text classification refers to the paper《A backdoor attack against LSTM-based text》

 ## Pre knowledge
 > * Self attention is self explanatory, so it can be used to reflect the decision reasons of the model